Consultation Paper on the Pricing Framework for Australian Residential Aged Care Services 2026–27

 The relevant sections of the Aged Care Act 1997 are:

-The new Aged Care Act will start on 1 July 2025.
-More information about the new Aged Care Act can be found here.
+The new Aged Care Act will commence on 1 November 2025.
+More information can be found here.

 Is this page useful?